Of all the myths killed so far, this one admittedly requires a somewhat finer cut, a scalpel instead of an axe.

 They’re false to the point of being ridiculous.

-If Ben weren’t in the pocket of agenda-driven billionaires, he might actually be able to debate about things he really, truly believes in, things he’s thought about on his own.
+If Ben weren’t in the pocket of agenda-driven billionaires, he might actually be able to debate at the top of his intelligence, in Good Faith, about things he really, truly believes in – things he’s thought about on his own.
 In a better universe, Ben is unburdened by the obligation of having to prove things true that are so demonstrably false.

 But he doesn’t.
-Because he can’t.
+Because he can’t bring himself to do it.
 If he did, then he’d stop making so much money.